CESNET/ipfixcol2/src/plugins/output/json/README.rst

 Template and Options Template records
 -------------------------------------

-Template and Options Template records are special records.
+These records are converted only if ``<templateInfo>`` option is enabled.

-*Template record* describes structure of flow records, and its type is "ipfix.template".
+*Template record* describes structure of flow records, and its "@type" is "ipfix.template".
-Converted *Template record* contains "ipfix:templateId" field, which is unique to the Transport Session and Observation Domain and "ipfix:fields" which is an array of JSON objects specifing fields of flow records.
+Converted Template record contains "ipfix:templateId" field, which is unique to the Transport Session and Observation Domain, and "ipfix:fields", which is an array of JSON objects specifying fields of flow records.

 .. code-block:: json

     {
         "@type": "ipfix.template",
-	"ipfix:templateId": "49171",
+        "ipfix:templateId": 49171,
-	"ipfix:fields": [{
+        "ipfix:fields": [
+            {
-		"ipfix:elementId": "16399",
+                "ipfix:elementId": 16399,
-		"ipfix:enterpriseId": "6871",
+                "ipfix:enterpriseId": 6871,
-		"ipfix:fieldLength": "1"
+                "ipfix:fieldLength": 1
             }, {
-		"ipfix:elementId": "184",
+                "ipfix:elementId": 184,
-		"ipfix:enterpriseId": "29305",
+                "ipfix:enterpriseId": 29305,
-		"ipfix:fieldLength": "4"
+                "ipfix:fieldLength": 4
-	}]
+            }, {
+                ...
             }
+        ]
+    }

-*Options Template record* describes structure of additional information for the collector.
-These additional information are converted to record with type "ipfix.optionsEntry".
-Converted *Options Template record* is similar to previous type, however it contains also "ipfix:scopeCount" field, which specifies number of scope fields in the record.
+*Options Template record* describes structure of additional information for the collector, such as sampling configuration, export statistics, etc. The description is converted to a record with "@type" equal to "ipfix.optionsEntry".
+Converted Options Template record is similar to the previous type, however, it contains additional "ipfix:scopeCount" field, which specifies number of scope fields in the record.
+A scope count of N specifies that the first N field specifiers are scope fields.

 .. code-block:: json

     {
         "@type": "ipfix.optionsTemplate",
-	"ipfix:templateId": "53252",
+	    "ipfix:templateId": 53252,
-	"ipfix:scopeCount": "3",
+	    "ipfix:scopeCount": 1,
-	"ipfix:fields": [{
+	    "ipfix:fields": [
+	        {
-		"ipfix:elementId": "322",
+		        "ipfix:elementId": 130,
-		"ipfix:enterpriseId": "0",
+		        "ipfix:enterpriseId": 0,
-		"ipfix:fieldLength": "4"
+		        "ipfix:fieldLength": 4
 	        }, {
-		"ipfix:elementId": "554",
+		        "ipfix:elementId": 103,
-		"ipfix:enterpriseId": "6871",
+		        "ipfix:enterpriseId": 6871,
-		"ipfix:fieldLength": "65535"
+		        "ipfix:fieldLength": 4
-	}]
+	        }, {
+                ...
+            }
+        ]
     }